tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-2/index.md

 # Handling Whitespace

-Right now we have a lexer for all of the basic building blocks of Haskell, except that it can't handle whitespace whatsoever!
+Right now we have a lexer for all of the basic building blocks of Haskell, but it can't handle any whitespace at all!
 There are two aspects of whitespace that we're going to be tackling in this section.

 The first is that Haskell, like basically every language, allows you to put plenty of space